MM33NA/citation-tracker/README.md

 - **Sorting**: Automatically sort the citation data by the latest publication date.
 - **Export to Excel**: Export the results to an Excel file for sharing and further analysis.
 - **Visualization**: Create charts to visualize the most cited papers, sorted from high to low.
+--**Automation**: Automated using GitHub Actions, which runs the script automatically every Monday at 8 AM UTC.

 ## Prerequisites
 Before running the script, ensure that you have the following Python libraries installed: